What is a content hub?

 Getting teams to work together better

-A content hub offers tools that support both the project managers and the creative team, such as dashboards, calendars, task lists, and more.
-These tools give project managers insight and help them add structure to the creative process, while keeping milestones, metrics, and KPIs in sight.
-Features that allow teams to upload, preview, and comment on assets also facilitate collaboration between internal and external teams.
+A content hub offers tools that support both day-to-day execution and project oversight, such as dashboards, calendars, task lists, workflows, and collaboration features.
+These tools help teams stay aligned, add structure to the creative process, and keep milestones, metrics, and priorities in view.

 You need a content hub with connections